Low-Effort & Juicy Oven-Roasted Pork Chops

-Sheet Pan Pork Chops are a quick, easy, and healthy way to enjoy a delicious and satisfying meal.
+Sheet Pan Pork Chops are a quick and easy way to enjoy a delicious and satisfying meal.
 With just a few simple ingredients — pork chops, peaches, and red onion — you can have a flavorful and juicy weeknight dinner on the table in no time.
 Plus, there’s minimal cleanup!

 While the pork chop recipes seems simple, it’s deceptively flavorful.
 Both the onions and the peaches absorb the juices from the pork, which result in a lot of flavor without much effort.